 For new vapers

 Some people also find it more closely resembles the way they smoked.
-Direct to lung can be quite intense, and new vapers may find it makes them cough.
+Direct-Lung can be quite intense, and new vapers may find it makes them cough.

 It’s not just new vapers who prefer mouth to lung vaping.
-Some vapers believe that they get more flavour from their vape when they use mouth to lung vaping technique.
+Some vapers believe that they get more flavour from their vape when they use a Mouth-to-Lung vaping technique.